akshay772/Crack_detection_metal_part/README.md

   * **Validation/Test accuracy** : 92.4%

 ## Need for Improvements
+* Next commit is to submit an andriod one page app to interact with the python flask API, showing upload, train and test functionality just like the webapp above.
 * Image Preprocssing/Data Preparation
   * Since cracks are of less area as compared to image and noise, will introduce dropouts to improve accuracy
   * Preparing a object extraction module (For removing the rest of noise to improve accuracy)